LCFI/LCFI/README.md

 ```
 If you want to write your own fault, you need to rewrite the injectFault function.

-In this function, you need to convert the buf val `char` to the `type of data` you want to use.
+In this function, convert the buf val `char` to the `type of data` you want to use.
 In most situations, you need  `double` or `float` type.
 ```
 <Data Type>* newbuf = (<Data Type>*) buf;
 ```

-Then, you can edit the content of the function. **The value of `newbuf` is the finally changed value.**
+Then, edit the content of the function. **The value of `newbuf` is the finally changed value.**

-Next, you need to change the `FIDL-algorithm.py` in  <LCFI_SRC_ROOT>/tools/FIDL/ .
+Next, change the `FIDL-algorithm.py` in  <LCFI_SRC_ROOT>/tools/FIDL/ .
 Please copy this code after line 574:

 ```python
 elif '<Your_Injector_Name>' in perturb: